Skip to content

 VersionProviderContribute version info to terraci versionpolicy

 A single plugin can implement multiple capabilities.
-For example, cost implements CommandProvider (the terraci cost command), PipelineContributor (adds cost estimation step to pipeline), InitContributor (adds toggle to init wizard), RuntimeProvider (lazy estimator setup), and Preflightable (config validation).
+For example, cost implements CommandProvider (the terraci cost command), PipelineContributor (adds cost estimation step to pipeline), InitContributor (adds toggle to init wizard), and Preflightable (config validation); its estimator runtime is a plugin-local lazy builder.

 Plugin Lifecycle